DivyaAK-creator/SQL-Practice/README.md

 SQL LEARNING JOURNEY
 Hii!
-I am currently learning sql step by step and documenting my progress here.
+I am currently learning sql step by step and documenting my progress is here.

 Day 1 : CREATE DATABASE and how to use it,
         CREAT TABLE with data types ,
         ALTER TABLE (add,modify,,drop columns).